 - Look for continuous improvement.
 Measuring improvement in this context generally means looking at rates of growth or reduction.
 Are service outages decreasing over time?
 Is the rate of new customer acquisition staying steady or improving year-over-year, even as maintaining that growth gets harder as the baseline becomes larger?
 If your rate of change is improving, that indicates you’re learning as you go.
 On the qualitative side, you can hold retrospectives to reflect on recent work, pluck out some lessons learned, and apply them to your work going forward.

-As leaders seeking to create better ways of working, if we took on the task of retiring productivity, what would you add to this list of replacements?
-It’s not that we need to get rid of calculatable metrics.
+If leaders took on the task of retiring output-based measurements of success and instead focused on outcomes, what would that list of success metrics look like?
+It’s not that we need to get rid of quantitative measures.
 We just need more meaningful ones.

 The best time to kill the cult of productivity was 20 years ago.
 The second best time is today.
 Let’s get after it.